 The recommended standards contained in this document have been developed for statewide application.
-Regional differences may, however, result in application of this technology in a manner different than it is presented here.
+Regional differences may, however, result in the application of this technology in a manner different than it is presented here.
 In some localities, greater allowances than those described here may reasonably be granted.
 In other localities, allowances that are provided for in this document may be restricted.
 In either setting, the local health officer has full authority in the application of this technology, consistent with Chapter 246-272A WAC and local jurisdictional rules.
-If any provision of these recommended standards is inconsistent with local jurisdictional rules, regulations, ordinances, policies, procedures, or practices, the local standards take precedence.
+If any provision of these recommended standards is inconsistent with local standards take precedence.
 Application of the recommended standards presented here is at the full discretion of the local health officer.